inaka/rest_guidelines/README.md

 ## Conventions & Rules

 #### Use snake_case with JSON
-> When the endpoint returns a JSON, the keys should always be in snake_case, unless you have a super edge case.
+> When the endpoint returns a JSON, the keys should always be in snake_case.

 ##### Examples